Overview of the projects

 Andres Metspalu, Maris Väli-Täht

 As a result of the project, the infrastructure of the Estonian Center of Genomics will be fully developed.
-The project will be carried out by the Estonian Genome Center of the University of Tartu (EGCUT) and Estonian Biocentre.
+The project will be carried out by the Estonian Genome Centre of the University of Tartu (EGCUT) and Estonian Biocentre.
 The EGCUT will participate in the activities of BBMRI-ERIC infrastructure (the European Consortia of Biobanks) fulfilling the obligations of the Estonian node.

 GENTRANSMED - Genoomika-ja siirdemeditsiini TIPPKESKUS – Centre of Excellence for Genomics and Translational Medicine